jasonraimondi/jasonraimondi.com/jekyll/_posts/2018-08-21-docker-compose-traefik-lets-encrypt.md

 #### Auto Renewing Certificates

 Traefik maintains the auto renewing of the Lets Encrypt certificates, so you can sit back and not have to worry.

+### Examples

+A example of Traefik **WITH** Lets Encrypt can be viewed [here](https://github.com/jasonraimondi/docker-compose-traefik-example/tree/master/lets-encrypt-example).

+A simple example of Traefik **WITHOUT** Lets Encrypt can be viewed [here](https://github.com/jasonraimondi/docker-compose-traefik-example/tree/master/simple-example).